-Word-of-mouth testimonials have become a powerful and crucial part of B2B and B2C marketing strategies.
-As a result, more and more companies are investing in subscription-based online community apps and platforms to help them expand their reach and networks, increase engagement levels and sentiment, and establish trust among new potential buyers.
+In an effort to build this team of brand influencers, more and more companies are investing in subscription-based online community apps and platforms to help them monitor online conversations, comments, and also expand their reach and networks.
 Many companies have already seen a great deal of success from these types of strategies and how advocate or influencer marketing has helped brands build long-term relationships with individuals and other organizations.

-In fact, according to an article published by Inc, approximately 84 percent of marketers have invested in similar strategies.
+In fact, according to an article published by Inc, approximately 84 percent of marketers have invested in advocate marketing.
 Furthermore, according to statistics published by TapInfluence, influencer marketing can increase ROI up to 11 times higher than traditional marketing methods.

 There are a number of software and applications available to help marketers recruit, manage, and communicate with individuals and organizations to build a community of influencers.
 However, in the sea of applications available, each with their own claim to fame, how do you know which application will best fit your company’s marketing strategy?